 Also, by limiting the activation to the point of capture, it ensures that the stabilisation group is centred within the barrel, therefore offering the maximum degree of stabilisation.

-Some EF, EF-S, RF and RF-S lenses with IS have automatic panning detection instead of a mode switch.
+Some RF and RF-S lenses with IS have automatic panning detection instead of a mode switch.
 On the RF 24-105mm F4-7.1 IS STM or RF 100-400mm F5.6-8 IS USM, for example, with IS activated, the technology is designed to detect intentional panning movement and switch automatically from Standard IS mode to Panning IS mode.

 Hybrid IS

-Introduced with the EF 100mm f/2.8L Macro IS USM lens in 2009, Hybrid IS takes the image stabilisation concept and applies it to macro photography.
+Introduced with the EF 100mm f/2.8L Macro IS USM lens back in 2009, Hybrid IS takes the image stabilisation concept and applies it to macro photography.
 When you're using longer lenses or in general purpose shooting, camera shake appears to be rotational – that is, an up-and-down (pitch) or side-to-side (yaw) movement around a point, that point being the camera.
 This is effectively corrected by the IS motors contained in the lenses.
 However, when you move in close for macro photography, the camera shake motion appears to be less rotational and more shift based – as if the whole frame is shifting up-and-down or side-to-side parallel to the subject.
 This is what Shift IS, found in the Hybrid IS system, aims to correct.

 Canon's Hybrid IS technology incorporates an angular velocity sensor, as used in all its IS lenses, which detects the extent of angular camera shake, plus an additional acceleration sensor that determines the amount of shift-based camera shake.
 The processor combines the output of the two sensors and moves the lens elements to compensate for both types of movement.
 Hybrid IS dramatically enhances the effects of IS especially during macro shooting, which is difficult for conventional image stabilisation technologies.